sirrice/sirrice.github.io/_includes/applying.md

 <span class="applyheading">
-  We are hiring interns, PhD candidates, and others for 2018!
+  We are recruiting interns, PhD candidates, and others for 2018!
 See Below.
 </span>